Using Debian Linux Packages

 Use your down-arrow key to go past the installed packages (asterisks in the left columns).
-When you get to uninstalled packages (underscores in the left columns) go down until the uninstalled cpuid pacakge is highlighted:
+When you get to uninstalled packages (underscores in the left columns) go down into the Opt admin section until the uninstalled cpuid pacakge is highlighted:

 __ Opt admin cpuid

 Looking at the cpuid line, a blank in the first "Error" column is a good thing.
 A blank in the second "Installed" column indicates it's not installed.
-An 'n' in the third (OldMark) column means the package is new (as far as dselect is concerned because it hasn't been run since the packages were indexed when you scanned the DVDs) and the underscore in the fourth (NewMark) columns means nothing has changed (selection-wise) for this package.
+An underscore in the third (OldMark) column means the package has not been installed and the underscore in the fourth (NewMark) columns means nothing has changed (selection-wise) for this package.

 With the cpuid line highlighted, press the + key to select it for installation and the indicator in column 4 will change to an asterisk.
 Press Enter to go back to the main menu and the next menu selection (Install) will be highlighted.

-- 3. Install - is where the packages are actually transferred onto the hard-drive.
-It will be highlighted so just press Enter and you'll be presented with the packages to install (if any dependent packages were required they'd be listed also).
-With 'Y' as the default just press Enter to continue and you'll be asked to insert the Debian DVD #2 and press Enter again.
+- 3. Install - is where the packages are actually transferred from the DVDs onto the hard-drive.
+It will already be highlighted so just press Enter and you'll be presented with the packages to install (if any dependent packages were required they'd be listed also).
+With 'Y' as the default just press Enter to continue and you'll be asked to insert the Debian DVD #3 and press Enter again.
 Once it's finished you can answer accept the default 'Y' to remove .deb files.